kastman/fitz/doc/source/tutorial_nwlabs.rst

 Information about specific models are listed in their own python files **<experiment_name>-<model_name>.py**.
-If you want a specific order of models (for example you're creating models at different onset times) you should list your model numbers explicitly in the model name.
+If you want a specific order of models (for example you're creating models at different onset times) you should list your model numbers explicitly in the model name. *Model Names are used in directories, so don't include spaces or special characters*.

-Paste the following lines into a new file called DD-1.1.Choice.py to specify a new model.
-For this tutorial we are specifying a model pulled from a large design file (method 1), where condition and onset columns are listed by the model instead of being named in the csv directly, so we need to add variables for them here.
+Paste the following lines into a new file called DD-1_1_Choice.py to specify a new model.
+For this tutorial we are specifying a model pulled from a large design file (method 1), where condition and onset columns are listed by the model instead of being named in the csv directly, so we specify which columns are used for the onset time, duration, etc.

 The column names (e.g. 'sooner', 'later') must be values in the conditions column; if no conditions are listed the model will use all of the values found